Want To Start A New Business – deAsra Guide 2018

 2. Do Market Research

-Once you have decided on what your business is going to be, you need to figure out what your target audience will be and if there really is a scope for your business.
+If you want to start a new business, you should start with thorough market research.
+Once you have decided on what your business is going to be, you need to figure out what your target audience will be and if there really is scope for your business.
 You can carry out market research in two ways – primary and secondary.

 Primary research involves getting feedback from your target audience in the form of online surveys, interviews, focus groups, etc. This may require some time and money.
 This can help you understand the requirement for your product, help you with the pricing, etc.